About the Film

 PRESENTATION CREDIT

 The School of Education at Syracuse University provided Kylie with a foundational understanding of educational practices and conscious advocacy for disability rights in addition to financially supporting this project.
 Their support and teachings provided necessary understandings that supported Kylie's role as a mentor and life-long learner.
 Many educational practices and philosophies were embedded in all aspects of the filmmaking process as well.
+If it was not for the professors that pushed Kylie, this project would likely have been a boring paper rather than a film.

 The Lawrence B. Taishoff Center for Inclusive Higher Education, and the InclusiveU program, introduced two life-long friends, Kylie and Olivia.
-The Taishoff Center and InclusiveU provided unmatchable support throughout the entire filmmaking (and mentorship) process.
+The Taishoff Center and InclusiveU provided unmatched support throughout the entire filmmaking (and mentorship) process.
 Without their generosity, thoughtfulness, and dedication to inclusivity, this project simply would not have been possible.

 The film also features various Artlist artists: Paper Planes, Ziv Moran, Greg McKay, Low Light, Lance Conrad, Assaf Ayalon, LUMINAR, LiQWYD, Muted, Russo, Katrina Stone and Rex Banner.
 YouTube Music artist Ann Annie is also featured.